rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/cgit_traversal.md

 **REPO**

-Git repository on the remote server
+Git repository on the remote server.
+Default is empty, `''`.

 ## Verification Steps